Interacting urn models with strong reinforcement: General introduction

-As we will see later, for some IUMs with weak interaction (i.e. $p$ is small), the reinforcement is strong enough so that one color can maintain its advantage in a single urn while it is at a disadvantage globally, in which case the urns do not synchronize.
-On the other hand, for strong interaction, the phenomena of domination and monopoly may occur.
+As we will see later, for some IUMs with strong reinforcement sequences and weak interaction (i.e. $p$ is small), one color can maintain its advantage in a single urn while it is at a disadvantage globally, in which case the urns do not synchronize.
+Indeed, this models a common phenomenon in economic systems: Many companies perform well in their local markets but struggle to replicate that success globally due to weak interactions between regions.
+On the other hand, for strong interaction, the phenomena of domination and monopoly may occur, as already exhibited in the ordinal dependent P\'olya urn.